What is a plug-in hybrid, or PHEV?

 How does a PHEV (plug-in hybrid) work?

-Plug-in hybrids generally have a battery connected to an electric motor, with the battery being larger than what you'd get in a 'full hybrid' or smaller than what you'd get in a purely electric car.
+Plug-in hybrids generally have a battery connected to an electric motor, with the battery being larger than what you get in a 'full hybrid, but smaller than what you get in a purely electric car.

-A PHEV's battery is charged from the grid, meaning you need to plug the vehicle into either a regular domestic socket, a home wallbox or a public charging points.
-Usually, the electric motor does all the driving at slower speeds, until the battery runs out or the driver calls for sufficient speed and acceleration for the the petrol engine to wake up.
+A PHEV's battery is charged from the grid, meaning you need to plug the vehicle into either a regular domestic socket, a home wallbox or a public charging point.
+Usually, the electric motor does all the driving at slower speeds, until the battery runs out or you call for sufficient speed and acceleration for the the petrol engine to wake up.

-Driven gently, PHEVs can typically run for 20 to 30 miles on electric power, after which the internal-combustion engine takes over.
-But some more recently launched models, such as the BMW X5 and Mercedes GLE plug-in hybrids, are stretching this range to over 50 miles or more.
+Driven gently, PHEVs can typically run for 20 to 30 miles or more on electric power, after which the internal-combustion engine takes over.
+Some of the most recently launched models, such as the BMW X5 and Mercedes GLE plug-ins, are stretching this range to over 50 miles or more.